-A copy of the Dalton State Student Grievance Policy and Grievance Form can be found on pages 64-66 of this handbook.
+A copy of the Dalton State Student Grievance Policy and Grievance Form can be found in the back of this handbook.

 POLICY IX: CONFIDENTIALITY (LPN, LPN/Paramedic Pathway & ASN)

 Confidentiality is the protection of the patient's privacy in written and oral communication.
 The "International Code for Nurses" and the American Nurses Association's "Code for Nurses" require that the nurse respect the patient's right to privacy by using professional judgement in revealing confidential information to other persons.